jamestelfer/Blast/README.md

 This project is a translation into C# of the PKWare compression algorithm implemented in C by [Mark Adler](https://github.com/madler/).

-This implementation varies from the C original.
+This implementation varies from the C original (see below).

+## Compression format

+Notes on the Blast/implode format taken from the original code are collated [in this repository](docs/format.md).
+Code comments may also help understanding the format.

 ## Variations